tuirevii/uniter/README.md

 ## My Role
 - Project management
 - Together with the team:
-  - Creating wireframes and the prototype with the team
+  - Designing wireframes and the prototypes with the team
-  - Recruiting interviewees
+  - Recruiting participants for interviews
   - Planning and conducting user research
   - Analysing the data
   - Writing the final report
+  - Designing the poster for a virtual fair
   - Active participation in each phase

 ## User Research
+- Semi-structured thematic interviews
+- N=4 (+ 2 pilot interviews), aged 30-41

 The goal of the user research was to explore students' physical activity habits, challenges related to getting started with exercise, and motivation factors through semi-structured thematic interviews.

 The interviews were recorded and transcribed, and we identified emerging themes from the responses to support the design process.

 ![Themes related to physical activity and their subthemes](https://github.com/user-attachments/assets/678e9d99-3a3b-4e17-9ce4-876be8bf1413)
 _Themes related to physical activity and their subthemes_

 ![Themes related to the use of the web service and their subthemes](https://github.com/user-attachments/assets/268b6219-c539-4c41-b008-dd17c98de5b7)
 _Themes related to the use of the web service and their subthemes_